-Chris is able to secure a position as an intern stockbroker but his troubles are far from over.
-The movie further traces the struggles Chris faces as he is forced to find shelter for his son and himself in a train station’s restroom, and eventually has to queue up every evening outside a shelter for the homeless.
+Chris can secure a position as an intern stockbroker, but his troubles are far from over.
+The movie further traces the struggles Chris faces as he is forced to find shelter for his son and himself in a train station’s restroom and eventually must queue up every evening outside a shelter for the homeless.

 The highlight of the movie is its strong narrative and Will Smith’s exceptional depiction of Chris Gardner – a person who never gave up and faced life’s challenges with his chin-up.
 Eventually, Chris secures a full-time position as a stockbroker and goes on to build a successful brokerage firm of his own.

 All of us are on our own pursuit of happiness and just like Chris, it is important not to lose faith in our abilities.
 A freelance writer’s life can be difficult and unpredictable.